alex-oswald/alexoswald.com/_posts/2020-05-06-creating-my-static-blog-site.md

 ---
-title:  "Creating my static blog site!"
+title:  "Creating a Fast & Secure Blog with Jekyll, Azure Storage & Azure CDN!"
 date:   2020-05-06
+toc: true
+toc_table: 'Outline'
+toc_icon: list-alt
+toc_sticky: true
-classes: wide
+#classes: wide
-words_per_minute: 50
+#words_per_minute: 50
 ---

 I've always wanted to create my own blog to share my solutions to different coding problems I've solved over the years.
-I've finally gotten around to creating one.
+I've finally made time to create one.
-After reading a few other developer blog posts I was able to get a solution working for me that I was happy with.
+After reading a few other developers blog posts I was able to get a solution working for me that I was happy with.

 I started with a few requirements:

-- Static site generator with Markdown support
+- Static site generator - I wanted to use a static site generator for its simplicity and speed benefits.
-- Custom domain
-- Fast & secure
+- Custom domain - I've purchased my own domain so I want to make sure I can use it for my blog.
+- Fast & secure - I want it to be super fast & be secure.
+Load times under 500ms would be great.
+I want the pages to load in the time it takes to transition with some animation.
-- Cheap, less than $50 per year
+- Cheap, less than $50 per year - The domain is $20 a year from GoDaddy with privacy.
+That leaves $30 for hosting and security.

+I am a HUGE .NET fan and everything Microsoft related so I will most always utilize their tools.
 Another few requirements regarding personal preferences:

 - Azure DevOps for version control
-- Azure Pipelines
+- Azure Pipelines for builds and release deployments (no dev deployment)
-- Blog deployed in Azure
+- Deployed in Azure

 ---